Southern United States: Politics

-In the first decades after Reconstruction in the 1880s and 1890s, white Democrats regained power in the state legislatures, and began to make voter registration more complicated, to reduce black voting.
-With a combination of intimidation, fraud and violence by paramilitary groups, they suppressed black voting and turned Republicans out of office.
-From 1890 to 1908, ten of eleven states ratified new constitutions or amendments that effectively disenfranchised most black voters and many poor white voters.
-This disenfranchisement persisted for six decades into the 20th century, depriving blacks and poor whites of all political representation.
+In the first decades after Reconstruction in the 1880s and 1890s, white Democrats regained power in the state legislatures, and began to make voter registration more complicated, to reduce Black voting.
+With a combination of intimidation, fraud and violence by paramilitary groups, they suppressed Black voting and turned Republicans out of office.
+From 1890 to 1908, ten of eleven states ratified new constitutions or amendments that effectively disenfranchised most Black voters and many poor white voters.
+This disenfranchisement persisted for six decades into the 20th century, depriving Black and poor white Americans of all political representation.
 Because they could not vote, they could not sit on juries.
-They had no one to represent their interests, resulting in state legislatures consistently underfunding programs and services, such as schools, for blacks and poor whites.
+They had no one to represent their interests, resulting in state legislatures consistently underfunding programs and services, such as schools, for Blacks and poor whites.
 Scholars have characterized pockets of the Southern United States as being "authoritarian enclaves" from Reconstruction to the Civil Rights Act.

 With the collapse of the Republican Party in nearly all parts of the South, the region became known as the "Solid South", and the Democratic Party after 1900 moved to a system of primaries to select their candidates.
 Victory in a primary was tantamount to election.
 From the late 1870s to the 1960s, only rarely was a state or national Southern politician a Republican, outside from Southern Republican strongholds within the Appalachian mountain districts.
 Southern Republicans during this period would continue to control parts of the Appalachian Mountain areas and compete for power in the former Border States.
 Apart from a few states (such as the Byrd Machine in Virginia, the Crump Machine in Memphis), and a few other local organizations, the Democratic Party itself was very lightly organized.
 It managed primaries but party officials had little other role.
 To be successful a politician built his own network of friends, neighbors and allies.
 Reelection was the norm, and the result from 1910 to the late 20th century was that Southern Democrats in Congress had accumulated seniority, and automatically took the chairmanships of all committees.
 By the 1940s the Supreme Court began to find disenfranchisement measures like the "grandfather clause" and the white primary unconstitutional.
-Southern legislatures quickly passed other measures to keep blacks disenfranchised, even after suffrage was extended more widely to poor whites.
+Southern legislatures quickly passed other measures to keep Black citizens disenfranchised, even after suffrage was extended more widely to poor whites.
 Because white Democrats controlled all the Southern seats in the U.S. Congress, they had outsize power and could sidetrack or filibuster efforts to pass legislation they did not agree with.